 There are few restaurants and cafes, and Bingin Beach that is within walking distance from Melali.
-But in the heat and humidity of Bali, even a 5 minute walk can seem unforgiving.
+But in the heat and humidity of Bali, even a 5-minute walk can seem unforgiving.
 To truly explore Uluwatu, we recommend renting a scooter.

 Things To Do Around Melali

-There is a carefully curated little black book at Melali that all guests are presented when they arrive.
+There is a carefully curated little black book at Melali that all guests are presented with when they arrive.
 The book lists hundreds of things to do around Melali.
 Each item has been individually reviewed, and added after due consideration.
 That book was like our guide in Uluwatu.